ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 **b)** Download and install the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

-(If you get an error saying "App not installed as app isn't compatible with your device." or "App not installed.", it likely means that your device is not supported by the RVX Manager.
+(If you get an error saying "App not installed as app isn't compatible with your device." or "App not installed.", it likely means that the RVX Manager is not supported by your device.
 Refer to the [YT troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/yt-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) for further instructions.)

 **c)** Download (but do **not** bother installing) a [18.30.37 YouTube APK](https://www.apkmirror.com/apk/google-inc/youtube/youtube-18-30-37-release/youtube-18-30-37-2-android-apk-download/).